GitMails/.github/profile/Readme.md

 Welcome to the GitMails organization on GitHub.

 ## Instant Notifications for Critical Github Org Events.
-GitMail  :rocket: is a github marketplace application that sends github organization owners notification emails when a critical github event has been triggered.
+GitMails  :rocket: is a github marketplace application that sends github organization owners notification emails when a critical github event has been triggered.
 It helps in keeping track of potential hazardous activities in a organization.
 GitMails is currently free for both public and private github organizations.